Ahnapee and Western Railway: History

 The A&W was sold by the GB&W to local interests on May 31, 1947.
 Vernon Bushman of Green Bay, Wisconsin, purchased the railroad and, along with his brother Erv, operated the road whose carloadings were dependent on the local shipbuilding, plywood, evaporated milk, lumber, and petroleum products-related industries.
+In 1949, the A&W bought GB&W 398, but later traded it for GB&W 351.
 In 1955, travel time between Sturgeon Bay to Chicago was one night for express service and two nights for regular service.
 Regular service over two nights also connected Sturgeon Bay to the Twin Cities and Detroit.

 Upon the condemnation of the swing bridge across the Sturgeon Bay Ship Canal in 1968, the railroad embargoed the entire north end (Sturgeon Bay to Algoma) on August 8, 1968.
 The south half of the railroad was sold to United States Plywood/Champion Papers in December 1970 to ensure rail service to the Algoma Plywood & Veneer mill (a USP subsidiary).
 The GB&W was contracted to operate train service over the line in September 1972, with the last independent A&W train running on September 15, 1972.
 The GB&W operated the railroad as a branchline a few days per week, and Trans-Northern operated weekend special excursion trains until a bridge pier was damaged by flooding at the Kewaunee River.
 This forced the entire line to be embargoed.
 Sources state that the last train to operate on the railroad ran on March 25, 1986.

 The company was officially acquired by Wisconsin Central Transportation's subsidiary Fox Valley and Western in its August 27, 1993, purchase of the Itel-owned lines of the Green Bay & Western, Fox River Valley, and Ahnapee & Western Railroads.
 However, the line had already been declared "no longer a Common Carrier" on October 25, 1990.
 The Railroad Retirement Board determined that the railroad ceased to be a carrier employer effective November 19, 1993, following the sale to WC/FV&W.